bevyengine/rfcs/rfcs/45-stageless.md

 As we move towards specifying system ordering dependencies at scale, it is critical to avoid spuriously breaking users schedules, and silent, pointless performance hits are never good.

-### Why can't we just use system handling (previously system chaining) for run criteria?
+### Why can't we just use system piping (previously system chaining) for run criteria?

 There are two reasons why this doesn't work:

-1. The system we're applying a run criteria does not have an input type.
+1. The system we're applying a run criteria to does not have an input type.
-2. System handling does not work if the `SystemParam` of the original and handling systems are incompatible.
-This is far too limiting.
+2. System piping does not work if the `SystemParam` of the input and output systems are incompatible.

 ### Why aren't run criteria cached?